 Windows XP: How to Troubleshoot and Fix Shutdown, Restart/Reboot, Powerdown and General PC Startup Problems

-Security update for the Windows XP Wannacry Ransomware exploit
+Security updates for the Windows XP Wannacry Ransomware exploit

 Note that Windows XP is no longer supported with security updates and patches.
 Windows Update no longer services WinXP.
 However, due to the Wannacry Ransomware outbreak in May 2017, Microsoft released an update to protect XP from the weakness that allows that exploit to take place.
 Get it here: